PoisotLab/ms_straight_lines/manuscript.md

 $S^2-(S-1)$ "flexible" links are actually present?
 A second key piece of information is that the presence of a link can be viewed as the outcome of a discrete stochastic event, of which the alternative outcome is that the link is absent.
-Assuming that all of these flexible links have the same chance of being realized, *i.e.* that aggregating across all possible species pairs, an additional link has the same probability which we call $p$, then we can write the expected number of links as
+We assuming that all of these flexible links have the same chance of being realized, which we call $p$.
+Then, if we aggregate across all possible species pairs, the expected number of links is

 $$ L_{FL} = p\times\left[S^2-(S-1)\right]+(S-1)\,, $$ {#eq:lhat}